Trick or treat—let’s party!

 4. Treat yo’self to a Halloween high-tea

 Pinkies up!
 The Inn at Hastings Park in historic Lexington, MA (aka: the birthplace of American liberty) is hosting its annual Dia de los Muertos high-tea.
-The tea takes place on October 29 with three seatings in the Town Hall Meeting room.
-The menu sounds delicious and is guaranteed to revive any sunken soul.
+The tea is on October 26 and 27 with three seatings in the Town Hall Meeting room at 10 AM, 12 PM and 2 PM.
+The delicious menu is guaranteed to revive any sunken soul.

 Find the inn at 2027 Massachusetts Avenue Lexington, MA 02421

-5. Indulge in Halloween treats from this local chocolatier
+5. Indulge in spooktacular treats from this local chocolatier

 Petrova Chocolates debuted its limited-edition Halloween chocolate truffle collection.
 A former pastry chef at Uni in Back Bay, Petrova’s culinary skills are unmatched.
-From “Twix” ghosts to “Snickers” spiderwebs your mouth is in for a flavor explosion.
+Her fall flavored chocolates like Pear Anise and Tonka Bean guarantee your mouth is in for a flavor explosion.

 6. Have fun with the family at Marini Farm’s Hallow-Marini

-On October 22 and 23, Marini Farms (one of our favorite pumpkin patches) in Ipswich will be hosting their very own spooky celebration for kids.
+On October 14, 16, and 27, Marini Farms (one of our favorite pumpkin patches) in Ipswich will be hosting their very own spooky celebration for kids.
 With a DJ, a dance party with characters, and a trick or treat hunt, families are sure to find some Halloween fun at the farm.
-Plus, there’s no tickets required at this event – the party is included in regular admission for the day!
+Tickets are $18.99 for anyone 3+.

 Find Marini Farms at 259 Linebrook Road in Ipswich, MA